Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models: Method

-Our methodology proceeds in two main stages.
-First, we identify linear directions in the model’s residual stream that correspond to intrinsic and prompted value expression (Section \ref{sec:extracting}).
-Second, we attribute these directions to specific MLP neurons (Section \ref{identifying_mechanism}).
+\jongwon{Our method proceeds in three stages.
+First, for each target value, we identify linear directions in the residual stream for intrinsic and prompted value expression (\S~\ref{sec:extracting}).
+Second, we disentangle the relationship between these paired directions using two complementary decompositions: \textit{orthogonalized directions} for vector-level ablations and \textit{shared/unique axes} for geometric analysis (\S~\ref{sec:disentangling}).
+Third, we attribute these directions to specific MLP neurons (\S~\ref{identifying_mechanism}) to pinpoint the model parameters driving each mechanism and facilitate neuron-level interpretability.}